 - Identify your career path.
 Since different types of jobs require spreadsheet knowledge, it is crucial to identify your area of specialty.
 From this, you can learn if you need to study basic spreadsheets or seek advanced knowledge in Excel.

 - Identify your Excel skills.
 If you do not know spreadsheets already, you can learn through Excel projects or coding bootcamps.
-However, if you are already proficient, you can work on tailoring your skills to your career choice.
+However, if you are already proficient, you can work on tailoring your data entry skills to your career choice.

 - Consult experts.
 There’s no better way to understand a concept than by interacting with experts.
 Online courses and resources are good starting points.
 You can gain insight from teachers and mentors on establishing your career with Excel.